debug-edge/debug-edge.github.io/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
 ---

 Debug edge is an open standard for exposing debug signals such as [Serial Wire Debug (SWD)](https://developer.arm.com/architectures/system-architectures/system-components/coresight/serial-wire-debug) and [Joint Test Action Group (JTAG)](https://en.wikipedia.org/wiki/JTAG) on the edge of a 1.6mm printed circuit board (PCB).

-It uses low cost board-to-board connectors to that no part is needed on the target PCB.
-This minimizes cost for everyone but ensures easy debug access when desired.
+It uses low cost board-to-board connectors so that no part is needed on the target PCB.
+This minimizes cost for everyone while ensuring easy, solder-free debug access.

 # Overview